 In the future, invite all the repeaters to book this newly created re-exam.

-In the Submission assessment -view below there are info about the thesis tutors, language evaluators and the phase of the language assessment.
-After you have assessed the content of the maturity test (phase 1), write the message to the language evaluator ”Content OK” and click Send-button.
+After you have assessed the content of the maturity test (phase 1), write the message to the language evaluator ”Content OK” (etc.) and click Send-button.

 Phase 2 Language evaluator:

 Now is the language teacher’s turn to evaluate the maturity test.
-Log in Exam, and find the maturity test to evaluate on the Exam dashboard.
+Log in to Exam and find the maturity test to evaluate on the Exam dashboard.
 Click the exam in the Exam name colum, the maturity test (docx) opens.

 Read the answer submitted.
 If the maturity test is a significant newsworthy, attach the student’s answer (docx) to your feedback by the Attach file -button, and encourage the student to provide his or her bulletin to media (Primarily, the encouragement should be done by the thesis tutor.):

-After reading the answer, make a mark in the Assessment status -field (Ready, see the picture above phase 2).
+After reading the answer, make a mark in the Assessment status -field (See phase 2 in the last but one picture above).
 Do not make any other endorsements.
 Finally, if nesessary, write an email to the other evaluators (=examiners, thesis tutors) ”Language OK” and click Send.